kevincox/altjson.rb/README.md

 #### Compact Form

-The compact form is `0b1101llll` where `l` is the number of entries in the dictionary.
+The compact form is `0b1101ssss` where `s` is the number of entries in the dictionary.
 The entries then follow.